M66B/FairEmail/docs/FAQ-de-rAT.md

 It is inevitable that data will be used to synchronize messages.

 If the connection to the email server is lost, FairEmail will always synchronize the messages again to make sure no messages were missed.
 If the connection is unstable, this can result in extra data usage.
-In this case, it is a good idea to decrease the number of days to synchronize messages for to a minimum (see the previous question) or to switch to periodically synchronizing of messages (receive settings).
+In diesem Fall ist es ratsam, die Anzahl der Tage für die Synchronisierung von Nachrichten auf ein Minimum zu reduzieren (siehe vorherige Frage) oder auf periodische Synchronisation der Nachrichten zu wechseln (Empfangseinstellungen).

 To reduce data usage, you could change these advanced receive settings: